Gaussian Atemporality: When Gaussian Quantum Correlations Imply Common Cause: Results

 \subsection{Atemporality Robustness}

-We introduce an operational measure of atemporality by taking inspiration from various robustness measures in quantum resources theories~\cite{chitambar2019quantum,napoli2016robustness}. \emph{Given a spatial-temporal Gaussian state that exhibits atemporality, what is the minimum noise we need to add to ensure it is compatible with a temporal causal mechanism}?
+We introduce an operational measure of atemporality by taking inspiration from various robustness measures in quantum resources theories~\cite{chitambar2019quantum,napoli2016robustness}. \emph{Given a spatial-temporal Gaussian state that exhibits atemporality, what is the maximum noise we can add until it becomes compatible with a temporal causal mechanism}?

 Consider first the case of forward atemporality, where atemporality is equivalent to the condition $\X(\T,\N) = \N+i\bOmega -i \T\bOmega\T\t \ngeq \zero$, where $\N$ is the noise matrix.
 Clearly, if this noisy matrix is sufficiently large, $\X(\T,\N) \geq \zero$. i.e., for any $\X(\T,\N)$, there exists a sufficiently large $\mu$ such that $\X(\T,\N + \mu \I) \geq \zero$.
 Operationally, this corresponds to adding thermal noise of variance $\mu$ to Bob's measurement statistics.
-This motivates our definition of \emph{forward atemporality robustness}.
+Generalizing thermal noises to any Gaussian noises, this motivates our definition of \emph{forward atemporality robustness}.

 \begin{dfn} [Forward Atemporality Robustness] Consider a Gaussian spatial-temporal state on two qumodes with a space-time covariance matrix $\V_{AB}$.
-Let $\V^\mu_{AB}$ represent the system's resulting covariance matrix should all of Bob's measurement outcomes suffer an additive Gaussian noise of variance $\mu$.
-We define the \emph{forward atemporality robustness}, denoted $\overrightarrow{f}(\V)$, as the minimal $\mu$ such that $\V^\mu_{AB}$ is no longer atemporal.
+Let $\V'_{AB}$ represent the system's resulting covariance matrix should Bob's measurement outcome suffer an additive Gaussian noise $\mathbf{E}\ge\zero$.
+We define the \emph{forward atemporality robustness}, denoted $\overrightarrow{f}(\V_{AB})$, as the maximal amount of noise such that $\V'_{AB}$ is still atemporal.
 Mathematically,